poingstudios/godot-admob-android/README.md

-load_banner() #load the banner will make him appear instantly load_interstitial() #loads the interstitial and make ready for show load_rewarded() #loads the rewarded and make ready for show load_unified_native(control_node_to_be_replaced : Control = Control.new()) #load the unified native will make him appear instantly (unified native and banner are View in Android and iOS, it is recommended to only use one of them at a time, if you try to use both, the module will not allow it, it will remove the older view
+load_banner() #load the banner will make him appear instantly load_interstitial() #loads the interstitial and make ready for show load_rewarded() #loads the rewarded and make ready for show load_native(control_node_to_be_replaced : Control = Control.new()) #load the native will make him appear instantly (native and banner are View in Android and iOS, it is recommended to only use one of them at a time, if you try to use both, the module will not allow it, it will remove the older view

 show_interstitial() #shows interstitial
 show_rewarded() #shows rewarded

-destroy_banner() #completely destroys the Banner View destroy_unified_native() #completely destroys the Unified Native View
+destroy_banner() #completely destroys the Banner View destroy_native() #completely destroys the Native View

 ```